-Volkswagen ID.3 interior & comfort
+Volkswagen ID.3 review: interior, dashboard & infotainment

 The Volkswagen ID.3 is part of a new generation of cars with barely any physical buttons in the cabin.
 Almost all controls are contained within the touchscreen display on the dashboard.
 This is both good and bad – it means the cabin looks neat and tidy, but can make functions frustrating to access while driving.